KohlsTechnology/eunomia/README.md

 Separating the charts (templateSource) from the actual configuration (parameterSource) is a best practice.
 This allows you to separate your code (templates) from your configuration, which helps tremendously with change management.

-One way to go about this is to use the config repo as a submodule and point to the master branch.
+One way to go about this is to use the config repository as a submodule and point to the master branch.
 During development you can of course point against another branch, just make sure you correct it in `.gitmodules` before the PR gets merged.

 #### Add submodule to track master branch